synclounge/synclounge/README.md

 Plex Together is a tool to sync [Plex](http://plex.tv) content across multiple players in multiple locations.
 Built with [Electron](http://electron.atom.io), Plex Together runs on Windows, Mac and Linux.

-**Not yet ready for general public use.
+**Plex Together is not yet ready for general public use.
 Most features are still being developed and tested.
 Please consider the current stage of the app a very early alpha.**

 **If you are unfamiliar with NodeJS, Electron, debugging and port forwarding, this release is not for you.
 But don't worry!
 In the near future we'll be releasing a more user friendly update which will include public Plex Together servers without the need of hosting your own (if you choose).**